A Short History of Eastern Christianity

 This state of affairs did not last for very long.
 Christological disputes in the 5th and 6th century, led to schisms and the creation of new churches with rival patriarchs.
 The later expansion of Eastern Orthodoxy into the eastern parts of Europe and Russia, meant that in time other Patriarchies were formed, complicated still further by the emergence of Eastern Catholic Patriarchies.

 Those Churches that had accepted the decisions of Chalcedon slowly grew apart during the next millennium.
-In the 11th century the Orthodox Church eventually split from the Catholic Church in Western Europe.
+In the 11th century the Orthodox Church in the East and the Catholic Church in Western Europe eventually split from each other.
 The date used as a point of reference for the great split between East and West is 1054, with what is known as the Great Schism, but this dating is simply a convention because the other three great Ecumenical Patriarchates of Alexandria, Jerusalem and Antioch broke away from the ‘Pentarchy ’ at a later date.
 The real issues at stake were ecclesiological and doctrinal, made worse by political rivalries.

 The divisions between the Churches were further compounded by the events of the Crusades, especially the politics of the Fourth Crusade, when in 1203 crusaders attacked, took and sacked Constantinople instead of liberating Jerusalem from Muslim Rule.
 The cruelty that took place has never been forgotten.
 Attempts were made to bridge the divide, but the mutual suspicion and hostility of the two churches made it almost impossible.